-The sub-fund is suitable for security-oriented shareholders.
-Due to the composition of the net sub-fund assets, there is a low degree of overall risk, but also a corresponding degree of profit potential.
+The Fund is appropriate for security-oriented shareholders.
+Due to the composition of the Fund's net assets, there is a low degree of overall risk, but also a corresponding degree of profit potential.
 The risks may consist in particular of currency risk, credit risk and price risk, as well as risks resulting from changes in market interest rates.